 Much progress has been made in the last couple of months resulting in the removal of much of the construction site fencing opening up the new bridleway and footways running through the Cowey Sale.

-The car park will be closed completely to the public between Tuesday 26 August and Friday 29 August between 19:30 and 06:00 each night so that the final coloured road surface can be laid.
-Between the hours of 06:00 and 08:00 each morning limited parking will be available before the full car park reopens to the public at 08:00.
+The car park will be closed completely to the public on Thursday 11 and Friday 12 September between 7.30pm and 6am each night so that the car park markings can be applied to the finished road surface.
+The car park will reopen to the public at 6am.
 The dates for these works are subject to change due to weather and operational conditions.

-There are still a few remaining items of work to complete the new building, which are scheduled for completion by the end of August although some of this has been delayed waiting for items to be manufactured.
-A final inspection will then take place between Surrey County Council, the main contractor Costain Ltd and Elmbridge Borough Council, who will ultimately take on ownership of the building.
+All construction works in connection with the new building have been completed leaving just a final inspection to take place between Surrey County Council, the main contractor Costain Ltd and Elmbridge Borough Council, who will ultimately take on ownership of the building.
 Before the building can open to the public, ownership needs to be transferred from the County Council to the Borough Council which is ongoing, but does take time to complete.

 Information from the previous meeting that took place on 16 April 2014 is attached through the Community Meeting link below.